-– Letters of request must be submitted to the HCS, Inc. Education Fund Committee in writing at:
+– Starting in 2023, all non-profit organizations requesting financial support are asked to complete a grant application form.
+Forms must be submitted to the HCS, Inc. Education Fund Committee at:

 HCS, Inc. Grant Timeline

 – All applications must be received in writing no later than November 1 of each year. – HCS, Inc. Education Fund Committee meets annually in December. – Organizations awarded grants are notified in December. – The Education Fund Committee chair provides a report at the HCS, Inc. Board Meeting in January. – Education Fund grants are dispersed in February/March.

 If you have any questions regarding the HCS, Inc. Education Fund, contact us at email@example.com.